hugoduncan/dado/components/ai-prompt/resources/dado/ai/prompts/search-replace-edits.md

 Do not forget the marker lines.

-Every SEARCH section must match the existing file content verbatim, at the character level, including all comments, docstrings, whitespace, etc.
+To move code within a file, use 2 chunks: 1 to delete it from its current location, 1 to insert it in the new location.

 You MUST provide enough SEARCH lines to uniquely identify the location of the edit in the file.

+Every SEARCH section must match the lines to change in the existing file content exactly, at the character level, including comments, docstrings, whitespace, etc.

+You MUST provide enough SEARCH lines to uniquely identify the location of the edit in the file, but SEARCH blocks should be concise.
+Do not include large sequences of unchanged lines.
+Prefer to split SEARCH blocks into smaller blocks, with only a few unchanged lines to uniquely identify the edit site.

-Start a new chunk for each section of the file that needs changes.
+Start a new SEARCH REPLACE chunk for each section of the file that needs changes.

 Output chunks in whatever order makes the most sense.
 Hunks don't need to be in any particular order.

-When editing a function, method, loop, etc use a chunk to replace the *entire* code block.
-Place the existing version in the SEARCH block, and the updated version in the REPLACE block.
+When editing a block of code containing a function, method, loop, top-level form, etc, use a SEARCH REPLACE chunk to replace the *entire* code block.
+Place the entire existing code block in the SEARCH block, and the updated version in the REPLACE block.
 This will help you generate correct code and correct diffs.

-To move code within a file, use 2 chunks: 1 to delete it from its current location, 1 to insert it in the new location.

-SEARCH blocks should be concise.
-Do not include large sequences of unchanged lines.
-Prefer to split chunks into smaller blocks, with only a few unchanged lines to uniquely identify the edit site.
+This does do not imply the anti-pattern of putting the whole file in a single SEARCH REPLACE chunk.

+1. Instead of replacing the entire file content in one chunk, create separate chunks for distinct changes

+2. Each chunk should contain just enough context to uniquely identify where the change should be made

+3. If modifying multiple parts of a file, create separate chunks for each modification

+4. When editing a function/method, use a chunk for just that function, not the whole file

+5. Keep chunks focused on logical units of change

 ## CREATE operation